Our Top Picks

 Permeate pump

 In addition, it comes standard with a permeate pump, which is a non-electric device that increases the water pressure before it enters the reverse osmosis membrane.
 This reduces water waste up to 80 percent and increases water production up to 50 percent.
-Both of these are important if you are pay for city water or care about efficiency.
-Compared to the average of 2-3 gallons wasted per filtered gallon produced across our reviewed RO systems, the TMAFC-ERP with a permeate pump only wastes 1 gallon.

-The TMAFC-ERP reverse osmosis system has 7 stages and is rated for about 75 gallons of purified reverse osmosis water per day.
 The included “Fast Flow RO kit” uses larger fittings and tubing to speed up the fill rate at the faucet so you get water as fast as possible.
+Home Master makes high quality filters that are modular in design and built for easy filter changes without any tools.

 Also, Home Master has an excellent 5-year warranty, which is better than most of the other reverse osmosis companies in our list.